Echoes of the past: refuge and memory, 2

 Indeed, this was soon the case in the musical world where Hildi now found herself.
 As time went on she began to find work with leading chamber groups like the English Chamber Orchestra and John Eliot Gardiner’s Monteverdi Orchestra; other formative experiences were playing for Kent Opera, the London Classical Players, and the Academy of Ancient Music.
 She sometimes came across Hugh Maguire, who was soon to teach me

-This was the swinging sixties—Beatles, Stones, Jimi Hendrix… Even the more staid classical music scene was still seasoned with dalliances with pop—the session scene was burgeoning, with Hildi’s colleagues playing in the string quartet accompanying Yesterday and She’s leaving home.
+This was the swinging sixties—Beatles, Stones, Hendrix… Even the more staid classical music scene was still seasoned by dalliances with pop—the session scene was burgeoning, with Hildi’s colleagues playing in the string quartet accompanying Yesterday and She’s leaving home.

 In 1969 Hildi was also playing in the run of the musical Anne of Green Gables, doubling on violin and viola.
 As the music became grindingly familiar, some players in the pit replaced the score on their stand with a magazine; during the dialogues Hildi managed to read through the whole of War and peace and Anna Karenina.
 (Blair Tindall’s fine book on the New York freelancing scene also encompasses life in the pit.)